 This publication is licensed under the terms of the Open Government Licence v3.0 except where otherwise stated.
 To view this licence, visit nationalarchives.gov.uk/doc/open-government-licence/version/3 or write to the Information Policy Team, The National Archives, Kew, London TW9 4DU, or email: email@example.com.

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 This publication is available at https://www.gov.uk/government/publications/cmas-role-in-antitrust-if-theres-no-brexit-deal/cmas-role-in-antitrust-if-theres-no-brexit-deal

-Changes to current CMA enforcement cases in the event of a ‘no deal’ exit
+Changes to current Competition and Markets Authority enforcement cases in the event of a no-deal Brexit

-CMA role where the European Commission has opened an investigation in relation to Article 101 or 102 TFEU but not published a decision before the UK exits the EU
+Antitrust enforcement where the European Commission has opened an investigation in relation to Article 101 or 102 TFEU but not published a decision before Brexit

-In deciding whether or not to open such a case, the CMA will have regard to its prioritisation principles taking into account the circumstances of the UK’s exit from the EU.
+In deciding whether or not to open a case, the CMA will have regard to its prioritisation principles taking into account the circumstances of Brexit.